Sanjanadhananjayaa/mslearn-dp100/instructions/createworkspace2.md

 # Clone the repo to perform the lab

-1. **It is necessary that after completing this exercise , then proceed to the next one**.
+1. **It is necessary that after completing this exercise, then proceed to the next one**.

-1. After signed into azure portal using the credentials provided, Search for **Resource Groups** in the search bar.
+1. After signing into the azure portal using the credentials provided, Search for **Resource Groups** in the search bar.

 1. Then you will find the **dp-100-<inject key="DeploymentID" enableCopy="false"/>**, where xxxxxx is the deployment id of the lab.
 Click on **dp-100-<inject key="DeploymentID" enableCopy="false"/>** to find the resources for the lab.